alexsabdev/vue-drift/README.md

 })
 ```

-Where `appId` is an application identifier provided by [Drift](https://app.drift.com/settings/widget)
+Where `appId` is your application identifier provided by [Drift](https://app.drift.com/settings/widget)

 If you need to disable it in development mode, then add an optional `depelopment` parameter: